 What Ingredients Do I Need To Make Italian Cookies?

-No fancy ingredients needed to make this Italian Cookie recipe.
-Ingredients are pretty straight-forward.
+No fancy ingredients are needed to make this Italian Christmas Cookies recipe.
+Ingredients are pretty straightforward.

 Butter